ZhijieGao829/GenerativeAI-Lab/Lab1/README.md

 ### **Step 2 (Recommended): Use Anaconda to Create and Activate a New Environment**

-If you prefer using Anaconda for environment management:
+If you prefer using Anaconda for environment management, follow these steps in the **Anaconda Prompt** or any terminal where `conda` is configured:

 1. **Create a new environment** with Python 3.8+:
     ```bash